DSS Service Charter

 - organisations that provide services on behalf of the Department

 - local government

 - foreign governments

 Our commitment to you

-In line with Our Values you can expect us to:
+In line with the Values in our Corporate Plan, you can expect us to:

 - be professional

 - treat you with dignity, courtesy and respect